trillwin/Pager/README.md

-# Welcome to RecPager
+# Welcome to Pager
-RecPager is made by trillwin
+Pager is made by trillwin
-## How to use RecPager:
+## How to use Pager:
 Coming Soon